 Another rendering of this yoga can be that the mate's life-force energy is enclosed within the realm of the imagination, contemplative reflection, spiritual guidance, or private prayer.
 The lifemate's identity may be inaccessible because the mate is imprisoned, detained in a distant land, or held in an asylum.
 Alternatively the mate may voluntarily sequester the self into a research laboratory, private library, or walled-in work studio.

-The nature of the spousal imbalance may be garnered from examination of the the 6th-from-7th-from-Chandra = 12th-from-Chandra.
-For Chandra-6 this maritally contentious bhava = putrabhava-5 representing children and creative intelligence.
-Depending on the nature of any graha located in bhava-5, there is likely to be disagreement in the union on matters related to the native's engagement with children, performance arts, politics, and uniqueness of the self-expression.
+Depending on the nature of any graha located in bhava-5, there is likely to be disagreement within the union on matters related to children, performance arts, politics, and uniqueness of the self-expression.

-Typically when Mangala occupies 5 and 5 is also the 6th-from-7th-from-Chandra, the couple may quarrel over conflicting interpretations of child-raising, but if Shani occupies 5 there may be a staunch determination to endure in the union despite heavy resentment of the divergence of opinions about children.
+Typically when Mangala occupies 5 and Chandra-6, the couple may quarrel over conflicting interpretations of child-raising, but if Shani occupies 5 there may be a staunch determination to endure in the union despite heavy resentment of the divergence of opinions about children.

 It is possible that the spouse's enclosure away from the consensus reality has been generated by a mental illness.
 The spouse's origins or their primary identifying activities may be walled-in, invisible or inaccessible.

 This yoga also provides the possibility that the primary life-partner is not embodied during the current lifetime, but is rather known only in a non-material form, and thus it is the most common arrangement for those who have taken religious vows of celibacy and service.